 If, at the time you are applying to Bennington College for the first time, you are age 24 or older, you have been self-supporting and can document with tax returns that you have earned at least $17,500 per year for each of the prior two years, you may be considered an independent student for purposes of financial aid at Bennington.
 There are other reasons, with federal verification that a student may be considered independent.
 Am I Dependent or Independent?

 What is Federal Work-Study?

 Federal funds pay a portion of the wages of financially needy students who are working on campus or at designated local community service jobs.
-A U.S. student typically has a Federal Work-Study allocation in his/her financial aid award.
-At Bennington, this means that the student may earn up to the amount indicated (usually $2,300 per year, about eight hours per week).
-Entering students begin to apply for jobs during the summer using the online WorkLink program.
+A U.S. student with financial need typically has a Federal Work-Study allocation in his/her financial aid award.
+At Bennington, this means that the student may earn up to the amount indicated (usually $2,300 per year, about seven hours per week).
+Entering students begin to apply for jobs during the summer using the online Handshake program.
 Some students earn less than the allocated amount or do not choose to use the FWS allocation at all.
-Workers are paid every two or three weeks.
+Workers are paid directly every two weeks for the hours they worked.
 Job opportunities vary and are available across the College: from the library, bookstore, or dining services to the drama scene shop or outreach programs in the community.
 There are a limited number of regular student payroll jobs for students who do not qualify for the Federal Work-Study program.
 We do not assign or guarantee a student an on-campus job, but our Career Development Office works with students to find employment.